 - Postpartum health issues (not depression) that delay a return to work

-Short-term disability does not cover paternity leave for fathers because dads remain physically able to perform his regular work duties.
+Short-term disability does not cover paternity leave for fathers because dads remain physically able to perform their regular work duties.

 Collecting unemployment compensation during maternity or paternity leave is unlikely to work.
 Both new mothers and fathers fail at least two of the three main eligibility criteria – especially when they still have a job.